Benchmarking Web API Quality -- Revisited: Introduction

-\IEEEPARstart{T}{oday}, mobile, web, or even desktop applications regularly rely on third-party data or functionalities, which they consume through web Application Programming Interfaces (web APIs).
+Today, mobile, web, or even desktop applications regularly rely on third-party data or functionalities, which they consume through web Application Programming Interfaces (web APIs).
 Web APIs provide these applications with otherwise inaccessible resources such as access to global social networks (e.g., web APIs provided by Twitter, Facebook, or LinkedIn), advanced machine-learning capabilities (e.g., web APIs provided by IBM Watson or Google Cloud AI), or complex transaction processing (e.g., web APIs by Stripe or PayPal for payment processing or the Flight Booking API).
-Today, application developers can build on... \begin{itemize} [leftmargin=1em] \item ubiquitous technologies, for example the Hypertext Transfer Protocol (HTTP) or Asynchronous JavaScript and XML (AJAX), \item architectural styles, for example the Representational State Transfer (REST)~\cite{Fielding:2000}, \item de-facto standards for describing web APIs, for example the OpenAPI Specification\footnote{\url{https://www.openapis.org/}}, \item research results, for example from service-oriented computing, cloud computing, or mash-ups, and finally \item a myriad of web API client libraries in any established programming language, \end{itemize}
+Today, application developers can build on \begin{itemize} [leftmargin=1em] \item ubiquitous technologies, e.g, the Hypertext Transfer Protocol (HTTP) or Asynchronous JavaScript and XML (AJAX), \item architectural styles, e.g., the Representational State Transfer (REST)~\cite{Fielding:2000}, \item de-facto standards for describing web APIs, e.g., the OpenAPI Specification\footnote{\url{https://www.openapis.org/}}, \item research results, e.g., from service-oriented computing, cloud computing, or mash-ups, and finally \item a myriad of web API client libraries in any established programming language, \end{itemize}

 so that integrating web APIs with an application no longer poses a technological challenge.
 Therefore, we now see thousands of public APIs as well as applications using them~\cite{wittern2014graph}.